-Meredith Jackrel is a post-doctoral researcher.
+Meredith Jackrel is a Research Associate in the lab.
 She received her Ph.D. in Chemistry from Yale University in 2010 and graduated from the College of New Jersey with a BS in Chemistry in 2004.
 In 2011, Meredith won an American Heart Association Post-Doctoral Fellowship!
+In 2014, Meredith was selected as a finalist for the Regeneron Prize for Creative Innovation in a Postdoctoral Fellow and also won a Target ALS Springboard Fellowship.

 Jackrel, M.E., M.E.
 DeSantis, B.A.
 Martinez, L.M.
 Castellano, R.M.
 Stewart, K.A.
 Caldwell, G.A.
 Caldwell, and J. Shorter.
 (2014).
 Potentiated Hsp104 variants antagonize diverse proteotoxic misfolding events.
 Cell.
 156:170–182. pdf file link